 5 Steps for Defining Your Retirement Drawdown Strategy

 Having a sound retirement drawdown strategy and keeping to it is crucial if you want to be able to live comfortably in retirement and not spend time worrying about outliving your savings.
-Most of the financial services industry has been focused on helping people Accumulate or save & invest (and their business models are built on this).
+Most of the financial services industry has been focused on helping people accumulate or save and invest (and their business models are built on this).

 In order to set your withdrawal plan you first need to know how much you’ll need and want.
 From a risk management perspective – try to get the “need to live on” amount as low as possible.

-- There is an interesting movement around FIRE (Financial Independence Retirement Early) – the FIRE Community has some great lessons for traditional retirement people around being frugal/efficient and mindful.
+- There is an interesting movement called Financial Independence Retirement Early (FIRE) – the FIRE Community has some great lessons for traditional retirement people around being frugal/efficient and mindful.

 - The reality is that for most people their expenses drop by ~ 10% per decade in retirement.